-Document the Number of monitors used (Single/Dual/More), Adjustable Stand/ Arm (YES or NO) Resolution OK (YES or NO) and Placement OK (YES or NO).
+Document the Number of monitors used (Single/Dual/More), Adjustable Stand/Arm (YES or NO) Resolution OK (YES or NO) and Placement OK (YES or NO).
 Next indicate if Issues exist (YES or NO).

 Under the Comment and Recommendation sections check the appropriate box and add any pertinent comments.

 A one-to-one correlation should exist between he Comment and the Recommendation.

 For example, if you comment the monitor is too high the recommendation should present a solution.

-Monitor Comment Recommendation

-Number Dual D Monitor type and location appropriate Monitor too low Monitor too high None Adjusted monitor position and provided user instruction

-Viewing Primary/Primary Primary/Secondary Monitor too far away Monitor side-to-side alignment issue Monitor resolution not appropriate.
-Add monitor arm (see comment) Add monitor riser see (comment) Adjusted monitor resolution and provided user instruction Other (comment)

-Position OK ■ No □ Yes
+Monitor i Comment Recommendation Number ☐ Single ☑ Dual ☐ More Monitor type and location appropriate Monitor too low Monitor too high None Adjusted monitor position and provided user instruction Viewing Position Primary/Primary Primary/Secondary Monitor too close Monitor too far away Monitor side-to-side alignment issue Add monitor arm (comment) Add monitor riser (comment) Adjusted monitor resolution and OK Adjust Stand ☑ No □ No ☐ Yes ☑ Yes Monitor resolution not appropriate.
+Other (comment) Current monitor stands do not position provided user instruction Other (comment) Adjust Arm ☑ No Yes monitors high enough.
+Add height adjustable monitor arms to allow for appropriate monitor positioning.
+Refer to Recommended Products Section.
+Resolution OK ☐ No ✓ Yes

-Adjustable Stand No Yes

-Adjustable Arm ■ No □ Yes

-Resolution OK INO Yes